 Bank employees have to complete a Large Currency Transaction Report whenever an individual conducts transactions that involve more than $10,000 of cash within a 24-hour period.
 The report lists personal information about both the person receiving the cash and the person conducting the transaction.
 Another individual could not make a $10,000 deposit into your account without being able to provide the bank with your name, date of birth, Social Security number and other requested information.
 This makes it difficult for someone other than a close friend or relative to make a big cash deposit into your account.
 The federal government uses LCTRs to track money laundering and terrorist activities.

 If you cannot physically get to the bank, then rules related to third party deposits could prove problematic.
 However, these rules are designed to protect you and your bank from loss.
 If someone deposits a check into your account and that check bounces, then your bank can debit your account for the amount of the check and assess penalty fees.
 If your bank shared your account number with other people, then those individuals could later attempt to use that information to extract funds from the account without your permission.
-If you need someone to transact on your account, then you should write a durable power of attorney (POA).
-A POA names someone as your agent and that person can legally conduct transactions on your behalf.
+If you need someone to transact on your account, then you should write a durable power of attorney (POA), which names someone as your agent who can legally conduct transactions on your behalf.